EtricKombat/Course_Practical_Guide_EKS/_docs/ch1/welcome_to_the_course.md

 Will be working around real micro service based project deployed on top of kubernetes using EKS and multiple other AWS services .
-We will start for the scratch from an already developed project and easy to understand new advanced project .
+We will start for the scratch from an already developed project and easy to understand new advanced topics .